Cyprian, Metropolitan of Kiev: Metropolitan of Kiev and all Rus'

 On 6 June 1376, Cyprian arrived at his residence in Kiev.
 He attempted, but failed, to get recognition of his rights in the metropolitan diocese from the Grand Duke of Moscow — Dmitri Donskoi.
 In fear of his life both from the Grand Duke as well as the approaching armies of Tokhtamysh, Cyprian chose to live either in Lithuania or at Constantinople.
 On 12 February 1378, Alexius died; by the terms of the agreement with the patriarch, Cyprian was entitled to rule the religious affairs of all Rus'.
 Instead, the Grand Prince deposed him without seeking the permission of the Ecumenical Patriarchate of Constantinople.
 In his place, the Grand Prince appointed Pimen (1380–1384).
 Later, the Grand Price also deposed Pimen.
 He next appointed Dionysius (1384–1385), again without the permission of Constantinople.
-In February 1389, Patriarch Antony IV of Constantinople convened a council that restored the unity of the metropolis by finally recognizing Cyprian as "the true bishop of all Russia".
+In February 1389, Patriarch Antony IV of Constantinople convened a council that restored the unity of the metropolis by finally recognizing Cyprian as "the true bishop of all Rus'".
 In 1390, Cyprian returned to Moscow and was recognised as the legitimate Metropolitan of Kiev and all Rus' by the new Grand Prince — Vasili II.
 Cyprian held this title until his death in 1406.
 During his term, his main objectives were to preserve a unified metropolis in Rus' and to secure peace with Lithuania.